→Session Formats 2022

-The agendas of these sessions (between 60-120 minutes), hosted by one or multiple facilitators, offer practical activities, exercises and strategies that participants can take back and implement in their working environments.
+The agendas of these practical sessions during the main event days offer hands-on activities, exercises and strategies for you to take back and implement in your organisation.

-These sessions (60-90 min.) bring together a group of 2-4 speakers and a moderator to discuss a pertinent issue or topic.
-The moderator gathers the panel, introduces the topic and summarises discussions.
-Each speaker presents his/her views for 5-10 minutes after which time is dedicated for a lively and informative Q&A between panel and participants attending.
+These sessions are organised collectively by a group of speakers and a moderator to discuss a pertinent issue or topic.
+Each speaker presents his/her views after which time is dedicated for a lively and informative Q&A between panel and participants attending.

-Half- or full-day workshops, seminars, summits and meetings (between 3 - 8 hours) offer an agenda filled with activities to develop practical skills and grow deep knowledge.
-Events are organised by one or multiple facilitators and, as seats are limited, participants are required to sign up to them in advance.
-The pre-conference events require a separate registration.
+Half and full-day workshops, seminars and meetings offer an agenda filled with activities to develop practical skills and to grow deep knowledge.
+These events need to be registered for separately.
+Seats are limited, so make sure to sign up in advance.

 NB The organisers reserve the right to suggest a different type of format than the one submitted depending on the needs of the overall programme.